drinkbird/drinkbird.github.io/_posts/blog/2023-09-01-fully-remote-work.md

 ## 1. Crafting your home office: The foundation of remote work

 A dedicated home office sets the stage for remote work success.
 The goal?
 A room of your own, complete with a door to shut out distractions and create a concentration haven.
-Not just a space but a sanctuary designed to amplify your work and well-being.
+Not a simple space but a sanctuary designed to amplify your work and well-being.

 Configuring your space is an act of aligning ergonomics and comfort with productivity.
 You don't have to break the bank to make your workspace functional and inspiring, and certainly what I describe here is the ideal state.
 If you have the resources, spare no expense, as the investment will pay back for itself in no time.
 Here's a pragmatic rundown on gear that can make a substantial difference in your daily grind: